kubedb/docs/docs/guides/proxysql/overview/overview.md

 1 row in set (0.00 sec)
 ```

-Some these field, important to set a query rule, are shortly described bellow:
+Some these field, important to set a query rule, are shortly described below:

 - **`rule_id`** - the unique id of the rule
 - **`active`** - only active rules are applied